 Voice-first capture

 Its voice-first workflow is a strong fit for teachers who prefer speaking notes between classes instead of typing.
-That can lower the friction of capturing information in the moment.
+A spoken account captured in the corridor can lower the friction of getting information down in the moment.

 One note, several outputs

-Teacharo can turn one captured moment into several draft outputs, including parent emails, incident reports, report comments, planning, and NCCD evidence.
+Teacharo can turn one captured moment into several draft outputs at once.
+One account of an incident might become an incident report, a parent email, and a note for the file.
 That is a genuine time saving for schools with broad admin load.

 Strong public privacy positioning

-Teacharo publicly states Australian data storage, Australian AI processing, human review, and no AI training on user data.
+Teacharo publicly states Australian data storage, Australian AI processing, human review of every draft, and no AI training on user data.
 Schools comparing data handling have clear public commitments to work with.

 Where Superadjust Wins.